danwing/referee/draft-wing-settle-referee.md

 ## Clients to Referee

 The clients have to be configured to trust their Referee.
 This is a one time activity, for each home network the client joins.
+This can be somewhat automated using service discovery ({{discovery}}).

 Until service discovery is defined for a Referee system, the client has to be configured to trust the Referee server's public key fingerprint.
 This can be done manually or using TOFU, and is implementation specific.

-> for discussion: To reduce initial bootstrap for client, perhaps use service discovery for client to bootstrap its Referee, akin to
-  {{?DNR=RFC9463}}?

 > for discussion: see {{key-lifetime}} regarding Referee key lifetime.